Skip to main content

 Chemistry courses aim to follow on from Form 3 and 4 Science for senior students in Forms 5, 6 and 7, and are central to future study in science, engineering and medicine at tertiary level.
 It also aims to teach the scientific method and develop analytical and lateral thinking skills in the students, which are invaluable in any future career.

-Form 5 (Pre-Q):
+Form 5 (Pre-Q)

-Prerequisites: A sound understanding of Form 4 Science and ideally achieving an average of above 50% in the School examinations.
-You must be in Forms 4A to 4O to study Pre-Q Chemistry in 2024.
-Students in 4P and 4R, and those who are selected for the full NCEA Level 1 Programme, have the option to study certain Chemistry topics in the NCEA Level 1 Science course.
+You must be in Forms 4A -4O to study Pre-Q Chemistry.
+Students in 4P and 4R, and those who are selected for the full NCEA Level 1 programme, have the option to study certain Chemistry topics in the NCEA Level 1 Science course.

 Course description/aims: The course provides students with an all-round knowledge in Chemistry that will prepare them thoroughly for further study in the subject in Form 6, at either Cambridge AS or NCEA Level 2.
 Theoretical knowledge and practical sessions will ensure students develop their scientific abilities and skills.
 The course will prepare students to become confident citizens, with a level of understanding of how scientific applications can have both beneficial and detrimental effects on the individual, community, and the environment.

-One double period per week is taken up by practical experimental skills and investigations to:
+Students will learn practical experimental skills and investigations to:

 • Use scientific apparatus and materials to develop experimental technique